jchandleroneal/bsc-phase-three-project/README.md

 ## Conclusions

-* Hu Kitchen should focus their funding on partnering with one of the following companies to create their new chocolate bar: Idilo, Cacao Sampaca, Soma, Brasstown aka It's Chocolate, or Ritual.
+* Hu Kitchen should focus their funding on partnering with one of the following companies to create their new chocolate bar: Idilo, Cacao Sampaka, Soma, Brasstown aka It's Chocolate, or Ritual.

-* They should also use ingredient combinations of either B, S, C (bean, sugar, cocoa butter), or B, S, C, V, L (Bean, Sugar, Cocoa butter, Vanilla, Lecithin)
+* They should also use ingredient combinations of either B, S, C (bean, sugar, cocoa butter), or B, S, C, V, L (Bean, Sugar, Cocoa butter, Vanilla, Lecithin).

 * Lastly, Hu Kitchen should also use a bean growth origin from one of the numerous groups (classified as group C) with the highest weighted averages for rating such as the Dominican Republic.